 Thesis abstracts: The preliminar abstracts will be published as soon as possible after students registration and approval of the Master Thesis Agreement.

 Oral presentation: Students will present their final master projects in June or December.
 The oral presentations are public, and annoncement will be made in HIG/GUC calendar.

 Other information: When students fullfill semesterregistration (IMT4904) they will get access to Fronter for more details, hand-in information and deadlines.
 Questions?
 Please ask the Facultys coordinator for the master thesis semester Hilde Bakke ( firstname.lastname@example.org ).

-For information about the writing of master theses, please read HiG´s general guidelines for bachelor/master theses .
+For information about the writing of master thesis, please read HiG´s general guidelines for bachelor/master theses .

 The Facultys (IMTs) guidelines and templates for the Master's Thesis (IMT4904)